IBM/iot-predictive-analytics/README.md

 ### 5.2.3 Create DB2 Warehouse Connection in DSX

-We need to access the data we just uploaded into the DB2 Warehouse database into DSX to run the analysis.
+We need to link the data we just uploaded into the DB2 Warehouse database with DSX in order to run the analysis.
 Below are the steps to add a connection to access the data in DSX Python Jupyter notebook.

    i.
-Navigate to ``DSX -> My Project -> Your IoT Predictive Project name``
+Navigate to DSX ``Project -> "ViewAll Project" -> pick your project``
   ii.
 Choose ``Data Services -> Connections`` menu
  iii.
 Click on the ``Create Connection`` button

   ![png](doc/images/ipredict_db2_create_conn1.png)

   iv.
 Give a name for your DSX Data connection
    v.
-Choose ``Service instance`` as the name of the DB2 warehouse service name you create earlier
+Choose ``Service instance`` as the name of the DB2 warehouse service name you created earlier and Click ``Create``

   ![png](doc/images/ipredict_db2_create_conn2.png)

   vi.
 Navigate back to ``DSX -> My Project -> Your IoT Predictive Project name``
  vii.
 Click on the Find and add data icon ``1010`` on top right
 viii.
-Click on the check box next to the DB2 warehouse Data connection you just created and click ``Apply``
+Click on ``Connection tab`` the check box next to the DB2 warehouse Data connection you just created and click ``Apply``
   ix.
 Now the new connection is added to your DSX IoT Predictive project

   ![png](doc/images/ipredict_db2_create_conn3.png)